 Come and see how eco-bricks are made.
 Why not bring your own plastic waste and join in at the top.
-Sign up as a supporter and join Tim Farron as well!
+Sign up as a supporter and come and help.

 The Eden Youth Dance Company Juniors from Eden Dance Cumbria will perform their latest piece ‘Skip a Straw’ promoting awareness to the necessity of protecting our oceans and beaches from pollution caused by human effect

 Lucie Stockdale will be taking 2 pure bred Exmoor ponies and 2 pure bred Eriskay ponies.
 Exmoors are on the endangered species list and Eriskays are critically endangered (less than 300 mares left).

 Friends of the Lake District’s 85th Birthday Blencathra Summit Pub Quiz – or should we say Quiz – Pub!

 Join us on the summit of Blencathra from lunchtime to take part in our fun Lake District quiz – (there will be prizes!) – and everyone who takes part will be given a pack of “We Need Bees, Bees Need Seeds” bee-friendly seeds to plant.
 The join us afterwards in the pub for sociable drink at the Horse & Farrier in Threlkeld.
 3.30 – 5 p.m.

 Blackberry ink and feather quills, woodland elves and fairies and leaf printing

 Join members of Ambleside Action for a Future (climate change group) on Red Screes to take part in family friendly activities and learn about how to live more sustainably with the opportunity to make a personal pledge and be rewarded with some tasty flapjack.